rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 ## Parameters
 ### AzureDevOps.WikiPDFExport Specific
-- SingleFile - Optional single file to export in the localPath folder e.g. page.md
+- SingleFile - Single file to export.
+Can be set as either a relative path to a file in the `localPath` or `RootExportPath` folder e.g. page.md or as fully specified path.
+If not set the whole WIKI is exported based on the structure details the `.order` file in the root of the repo.
-- RootExportPath - The path to the root of the cloned the repo if exporting the whole repo, a folder within the repo to export part of the repo or finally the folder containing a single file to export.
-For this final option the filename must be specified below
+- RootExportPath - Optional: If not set, this defaults to the path of the root of the cloned the repo.
+It can be set to a folder within the cloned repo export only part of the repo.
+If only a single file is required the a filename can be specified using the `singleFile`` parameter
 - ExtraParameters - Any optional extra as defined at [WikiPDFExport](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/) you wish to pass to the command line tool - noting that this task automatically manages the -p, -s, -c and -v parameters
 - usePreRelease - If set to true pre-release version of the [AzureDevOps.WikiPDFExport tool](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport) tool will be used
 - overrideExePath - An optional path to a previously download copy of the [AzureDevOps.WikiPDFExport tool](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport).
 If not set the task will download the current release of this tool